-For codebook based transmission, the UE determines its codebook subsets based on TPMI and upon the reception of higher layer parameter ULCodebookSubset which may be configured with fullAndPartialAndNonCoherent', or partialAndNonCoherent' , or 'Non-Coherent' depending on the UE capability.
-The maximum transmission rank may be configured by the higher parameter ULmaxRank.
+For codebook based transmission, the UE determines its codebook subsets based on TPMI and upon the reception of higher layer parameter codebookSubset in PUSCH-Config which may be configured with 'fullAndPartialAndNonCoherent', or 'partialAndNonCoherent' , or 'nonCoherent' depending on the UE capability.
+The maximum transmission rank may be configured by the higher parameter maxRank in PUSCH-Config .

-A UE reporting its UE capability of partialAndNonCoherent' transmission shall not expect to be configured by ULCodebookSubset with fullAndPartialAndNonCoherent'.
+A UE reporting its UE capability of 'partialAndNonCoherent' transmission shall not expect to be configured by codebookSubset with 'fullAndPartialAndNonCoherent'.

-A UE reporting its UE capability of 'Non-Coherent' transmission shall not expect to be configured by ULCodebookSubset with fullAndPartialAndNonCoherent' or with partialAndNonCoherent '.
+A UE reporting its UE capability of 'Non-Coherent' transmission shall not expect to be configured by codebookSubset with 'fullAndPartialAndNonCoherent' or with 'partialAndNonCoherent '.

-A UE shall not expect to be configured with the higher layer parameter ULCodebookSubset set to partialAndNonCoherent' when two [SRS] antenna ports are configured.
+A UE shall not expect to be configured with the higher layer parameter codebookSubset set to 'partialAndNonCoherent' when higher layer parameter nrofSRS-Ports in an SRS-ResourceSet with usage set to ‘codeBook’ indicates that two SRS antenna ports are configured.

-For codebook based transmission, the UE may be configured with a single SRS resource set and only one SRS resource can be indicated based on the SRI from within the SRS resource set.
+For codebook based transmission, the UE may be configured with a single SRS-ResourceSet set to ‘codeBook’ and only one SRS resource can be indicated based on the SRI from within the SRS resource set.
 The maximum number of configured SRS resources for codebook based transmission is 2.
+If aperiodic SRS is configured for a UE, the SRS request field in DCI triggers the transmission of aperiodidc SRS resources.

-When multiple SRS resources are configured, the UE shall expect that higher layer parameter NrofSRS-Ports shall be configured with the same value in all SRS resources, and the higher layer parameter SRS-ResourceConfigType shall be configured with the same value in all SRS resources.
+When multiple SRS resources are configured by SRS-ResourceSet with usage set to ‘codeBook’, the UE shall expect that higher layer parameters nrofSRS-Ports in SRS-ResourceSet in SRS-ResourceSet shall be configured with the same value for all these SRS resources.

 6.1.1.2 Non-Codebook based UL transmission

-For non-codebook based transmission, the UE can determine its PUSCH precoder and transmission rank based on the wideband SRI field from the DCI.
-The UE shall use one or multiple SRS resources for SRS transmission, where the number of SRS resources which can be configured to the UE for simultaneously transmission in the same RBs is being part of UE capability signalling Only one SRS port for each SRS resource is configured.
-Only one SRS resource set can be configured with higher layer parameter srsSetUse set to nonCodebook'.
+For non-codebook based transmission, the UE can determine its PUSCH precoder and transmission rank based on the wideband SRI when multiple SRS resources are configured, where the SRI is given by the SRS resource indicator in DCI according to subclause 7.3.1.1.2 of [5, 38.212], or the SRI is given by srs-ResourceIndicator according to subclause 6.1.2.3.
+The UE shall use one or multiple SRS resources for SRS transmission, where the number of SRS resources which can be configured to the UE for simultaneously transmission in the same RBs is a UE capability.
+Only one SRS port for each SRS resource is configured.
+Only one SRS resource set can be configured with higher layer parameter usage in SRS-ResourceSet set to ‘nonCodebook'.
 The maximum number of SRS resources that can be configured for non-codebook based uplink transmission is 4.
 The indicated SRI in slot n is associated with the most recent transmission of SRS resource identified by the SRI, where the SRS resource is prior to the PDCCH carrying the SRI before slot n.

-For non-codebook based transmission, the UE can measure NZP CSI-RS resource to calculate the precoder used for the transmission of precoded SRS.
-A UE can be configured with only one NZP CSI-RS resource for the SRS resource set.
+For non-codebook based transmission, the UE can calculate the precoder used for the transmission of precoded SRS based on measurement of an associated NZP CSI-RS resource.
+A UE can be configured with only one NZP CSI-RS resource for the SRS resource set with higher layer parameter usage in SRS-ResourceSet set to ‘nonCodebook’.